lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 - [x] Create batch processing for efficient handling
 - [x] Set up TTL policies for memory management
 - [x] Implement error handling and retry mechanisms
+- [ ] Create API endpoints for chat so this can be tested with real data

 **3.1.3.
 Extract entity information and update UserProfile**
-- [ ] Implement LLM-based entity and trait extraction from chat logs
+- [ ] Implement LLM-based entity and trait extraction from chat logs (entity extraction already in `entity_extraction_gemini.py`, extend for traits)
 - [ ] Create mappers to UserProfile fields (preferences, interests, skills)
 - [ ] Develop confidence scoring for extracted traits
 - [ ] Set thresholds for profile updates (e.g., minimum 0.6 confidence)